Preview: The House on Chestnut Circle

 My new, pathetically lonely, practically jobless single life.

-I JERKED AWAKE.
-Sitting up in bed, I picked my phone up off the nightstand and read the time.
-2:15 a.m.
+I jerked awake.
+Sitting up, I picked my phone up off the nightstand and read the time.
+2:02 a.m.

 What had awakened me?
 I waited, listening.
 A few seconds later I was on the brink of lying back down when the faint sound of voices reached my ears.

-I got up and padded over to the window I had left cracked in an effort to air out the musty room.
+I slid out of bed and padded over to the window I had left cracked in an effort to air out the musty room.
 I leaned into it.
-All I could make out was part of the roof and lawn of Patsy’s house, but I could hear a faint murmuring punctuated by low laughter.
+All I could make out was part of the yard and roof of Patsy’s house, but I could hear faint murmuring over that way punctuated by low laughter.

-Someone was over there by the dark expanse of forest on the other side.
+Someone was by the dark expanse of forest on the other side.
 Someone who was apparently unaware of how easily sound traveled in the country at night.

 I pulled the pair of pants I’d worn that day on over my boxers, shoved my feet into my shoes, and descended the staircase.

-At the bottom I paused, wondering if I had been detected.
 All was silent for a moment, and then I heard the snap of branches and the rustle of leaves as someone moved into the woods.
+Had I been detected?

 The wind blew across the woods, whispering through the tops of the trees.
-And another voice, a woman’s, floated out to me.
+Another voice, a woman’s, floated out to me.
 No. I waited, and heard her again.
 You don’t understand.
 The tone had changed and now held an element of panic.

-The male snarled something I couldn’t make out and I heard the woman shout Don’t!
+A different male snarled something I couldn’t make out and I heard the woman shout, “Stop it!”

 I burst out of the trees into a clearing and pulled up short.
-Ahead of me, staged under a beautiful harvest moon, stretched the gentle hills of the chestnut grove.
+Ahead of me, staged under a magnificent harvest moon, stretched the gentle hills of the chestnut grove.

 Wait.
 Wasn’t the grove long dead from blight?
-The moonlit scene before me seemed to shift sideways and I blinked my eyes.
-The tall, thick trees sharpened and came into focus.
-All the leaves had turned a lovely shade of yellow.
+The moonlit scene before me seemed to shift sideways.
+I blinked my eyes and the tall, thick trees sharpened and came into focus again.
+All the leaves had turned a lovely shade of golden yellow.
 My feet seemed to move of their own accord, and I walked forward, entering the nearest row.

 I felt something stick the edge of my heel and looked down.
 I had barely missed stepping directly on a prickly chestnut bur.
 An actual chestnut, just like from the olden days.